awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 Fargate task definitions require that the network mode is set to `awsvpc`\.
 The `awsvpc` network mode provides each task with its own elastic network interface\.
 For more information, see [Task Networking with the `awsvpc` Network Mode](task-networking.md)\.

-A network configuration is also required when creating the service\.
+A network configuration is also required when creating a service or manually running tasks\.
 For more information, see [Task Networking](#fargate-tasks-services-networking)\.

 ### Task CPU and Memory<a name="fargate-tasks-size"></a>